 Side effects of surgical interventions for ovarian cancer

-Effects of anesthesia
+1. Effects of anesthesia

+The anesthetic treatment for all types of surgeries can cause some side effects that aren’t necessarily serious, but they may be uncomfortable and cause problems in the short or medium term.
 Some of the negative side effects of general anesthesia include respiratory or cardiac problems, blood clots, hemorrhages, and infections.

-Effects on the body
+2. Effects on the body

 If this is the case, there’s a risk that the lymphatic system will break down and lead to lymphedema.
 This causes the legs to fill with fluid, leading to swelling.

 There is a chance that during the surgery to remove any tumors it will be necessary to remove small portions of abdominal organs, such as the intestines, for example.
 It may also be necessary to remove part of the liver, gallbladder, or spleen.

-The effects of chemotherapy
+The side effects of chemotherapy for ovarian cancer

 Common side effects

-- Total or partial hair loss,
+- Total or partial hair loss

-- Excessive fatigue,
+- Excessive fatigue

-- Hemorrhages and infections caused by a loss of red blood cells,
+- Hemorrhages and infections caused by a loss of red blood cells

-- Nausea, vomiting, and watery stools (diarrhea),
+- Nausea, vomiting, and watery stools (diarrhea)

-- Canker sores and a loss or change in sense of taste,
+- Canker sores and a loss or change in sense of taste

-- Cramps or tingling due to damage to peripheral nerves,
+- Cramps or tingling due to damage to peripheral nerves

-- Mild pain in the ears and muscles,
+- Mild pain in the ears and muscles

-- Redness, darkening, and inflammation of the skin.
+- Redness, darkening, and inflammation of the skin

 Less common side effects

-- Low blood pressure,
+- Low blood pressure

-- Abdominal pain,
+- Abdominal pain

-- Allergic reactions,
+- Allergic reactions

-- Headaches or migraines.
+- Headaches or migraines

 The effects of radiation

-Natural ways to reduce the side effects of ovarian cancer
+Remedies for reducing the side effects of ovarian cancer

 The antioxidant properties in mint tea will strengthen your immune system and help your body prevent and fight diseases like ovarian cancer.
-It’s also excellent for soothing an upset stomach, one of the most common symptoms associated with this disease.
+It can also soothe an upset stomach, one of the most common symptoms associated with this disease.

 - 7 to 10 mint leaves (1 g)

-- 1 cup of water (250 ml)
+- 1 c. of water (250 ml)

 - Honey or lemon juice to taste

-- Once it boils, add the mint leaves.
+- Then, add the mint leaves

-- You can drink this tea at any time during the day.
-However, it’s best to have a cup in the morning.
+You can drink this tea at any time during the day.
+However, it’s best to have a cup in the morning

-- 12 fresh shitake mushrooms
+- 12 fresh shiitake mushrooms

 - A bunch of scallions (200 g)